Europe Distilled: From Bottled Moonshine to SunshineBy Rick Steves

 Finishing dinner at Rome's Ristorante da Fortunato, my friend Stefano explains that his greatest joy is an after-dinner drink called grappa.
 I try my best to enjoy the local firewater and fail.
 Sipping the grappa, Stefano instructs me: "You must not be in a hurry when taking a grappa!"
 He savors it carefully, sniffing the aroma and lingering over every taste.
 He then tells me that his ultimate joy is to have a glass of grappa — and a Tuscan cigar — while cruising on his sailboat to Corsica.

 And so it goes all over Europe.
-Each nation has its own brand of moonshine — a distilled concoction that burns your throat, waters your eyes, and clouds your mind till you think you can drink like you’re a native.
-Trying these regionally produced spirits and liqueurs can be a great cultural experience — and brings out fun and fascinating facets of my favorite continent.
+Each nation has its own brand of moonshine — a distilled concoction that burns your throat, waters your eyes, and clouds your mind till you think you can drink like you're a native.
+Trying these regionally produced spirits and liqueurs can be a great way to drink in the distinct cultures and traditions across my favorite continent.

 While many Americans are familiar with whiskies and brandies, there's a cornucopia of other specialty spirits in Europe, many made from fruits.
 Italy's grappa, for example, is made from winemaking leftovers — skins, pulp, seeds, and stems — distilled into a clear, potent brew.
 If you can't take it straight, try a shot of it in a cup of espresso, which the Italians call caffè coretto ("corrected coffee").